Become a Gardenary Garden Consultant Workshop- APPLY HERE

 Arugula Is the Easiest Leafy Green to Grow

-Not only is it a popular green that restaurants seem to put on everything, arugula is also super easy to start from seed and grow in your kitchen garden.
+Not only is it a popular green that restaurants seem to put on everything, arugula is also super easy to start from seed and grow at home.
 After living and growing in many different climates, I can attest that arugula is one of those super greens that just keeps producing until the ground is frozen.
 Plus, you can harvest a ton from every little plant.

 If you're not sold yet, read up on the 15 benefits of growing your own arugula, before scrolling down to learn how to plant, grow, and harvest your own peppery arugula leaves.